-The large single-group cohort studies of cotesting were consistent with the pattern of higher detection of CIN3+ in the first screening round relative to a followup round.
-124, 128, 129 Without a comparison group it is unknown how these cohort study findings would compare with screening with cytology only.
+The large, single-group cohort studies of cotesting were consistent with the pattern of higher detection of CIN3+ in the first screening round relative to a followup round.^{122, 126, 140} Without a comparison group, it is unknown how these cohort study findings would compare to screening with cytology alone.

-Findings of the IPD meta-analysis suggested lower incidence of ICC in the hrHPV screening arms beyond the first 2.5 years from the initial screening round.
-While this finding is encouraging, it was based on pooling studies using different test protocols and screening intervals with only a cumulative total of 107 ICC cases.
-Studies were relatively consistent in finding that hrHPV testing will identify more CIN3+ in an initial screening round, but there was less evidence that CIN3+ or ICC is reduced by hrHPV screening over time.
-Because studies reported on only one round or at most two rounds of screening in which intervention and control arm strategies were compared, the evidence was not sufficient to draw conclusions about the outcomes of strategies including hrHPV testing compared with strategies involving cytology repeated multiple times at regular intervals over the recommended screening age range.
+Findings of the IPD meta-analysis suggested lower incidence of ICC in the hrHPV testing arms beyond the first 2.5 years from the initial screening round.139 While this finding is encouraging, it was based on pooling studies of both primary hrHPV testing and cotesting, using different test protocols and screening intervals with a cumulative total of only 107 ICC cases.
+Because no trial sustained the intervention and control group protocols beyond two screening rounds, evidence comparing the long-term outcomes of hrHPV primary testing or cotesting with cytology only is lacking.
+The evidence was not sufficient to draw conclusions about the outcomes of strategies including hrHPV testing compared with strategies involving cytology repeated multiple times at regular intervals over the recommended screening age range.

 Evidence on subpopulation outcomes from the RCTs and cohort studies described above focused on outcomes by age group.
 Studies reported variable age groups, with break points at age 25 years, 29 to 30 years, or 34 to 35 years.
-Women under age 35 years had consistently higher rates of hrHPV positivity and of CIN3+.
+Women younger than age 35 years had consistently higher rates of hrHPV positivity and of CIN3+.
 Outcome differences between screening strategies by age group were not notably different from the results in the study populations overall.
 No included studies reported on outcomes by race/ethnicity, hrHPV immunization status, or socioeconomic status.
-Neither trials nor the Kaiser Permanente Northern California (KPNC) cohort study reported on outcomes related to screening history, but all but one included study were based in organized screening programs, suggesting that most subjects were offered regular screening prior to study participation.
-For underscreened women, a single cohort study of cotesting from Spain of women not screened in the previous 5 years, overall CIN3+ was detected in 0.5 percent of women (nine women), but loss to followup was nearly 50 percent.
-Three women with CIN3 were detected only through hrHPV testing.
+Neither trials nor the Kaiser Permanente Northern California (KPNC) cohort study reported on outcomes related to screening history, and all but one included study were based in organized screening programs, suggesting that most subjects were offered regular screening from Spain of women not screened in the previous 5 years, overall CIN3+ was detected in 0.5 percent of women (nine women), but loss to followup was nearly 50 percent.121 Three women with CIN3 were detected only through hrHPV testing.